skiadas/TheoryCompCourse/schedule.md

   ~ In Python, using simulateTM:

     - Write and test a single-tape Turing machine that appends a z at the end of the input.
-    - Write and test a single-tape Turing machine that prepends a z at the beginning of the input and shifts everything else to the right.
-Assume the alphabet consists of the characters x,y,z,0,1.
+    - Write and test a single-tape Turing machine that implements the "reverse binary incrementer" that we discussed in class.
     - Write and test a single-tape Turing machine to decide if a binary string contains three consecutive ones ("111").

 Homework 4 (Due 10/05 4pm in LYN 110)